 The method they use is through sound waves.
 When they are walking, deer will make sounds with their knees.
 The sound of the knees tells other deer where the rest of the herd is.

-These sounds work especially well in blizzards, where the deer cannot see each other.
+These sounds work exceptionally well in blizzards, where the deer cannot see each other.
 By using their large ears, they can hear these sounds over the storm.

-Deer have a larger range of hearing than humans.
-Although we can hear every bleat and grunt that deer make, they hear higher frequencies than us and make many more sounds.
+Deer have a more extensive range of hearing than humans.
+Although we can hear every bleat and grunt deer make, they hear higher frequencies than us and make many more sounds.

 Deer can hear up to frequencies of at least 30,000 hertz.
 Humans can only hear up to about 20,000 hertz.
 This enables them to be able to hear higher-pitched sounds better than us.

-The deers begin to prepare for winter in the months before.
-They make both psychological and physical changes, long before the temperatures start to fall.
+Deer begin to prepare for winter in the months before.
+They make psychological and physical changes long before the temperatures fall.

-They begin by storing fat around the internal organs and under their skin, which isolates and provide reserves of energy.
+They begin by storing fat around the internal organs and under their skin, providing energy reserves.
 This helps to protect them for the next few tough months.
-The deer will eat much more during summer and fall to enable the fat to build up for the winter.
+Deer will eat much more during summer and fall to enable the fat to build up for the winter.

-First, the deer start to create internal fat.
-This helps to protect the main organs, including the heart, lungs, stomach and liver.
-They will then generate further fat under the fur.
+The deer start to create internal fat that helps protect the main organs, including the heart, lungs, stomach, and liver.
+They will then generate further fat under the winter coat.

-As winter arrives, fat works as a natural heat generator that helps the deer to be comfortable even when temperatures are very low.
+As winter arrives, fat works as a natural heat generator that helps the deer be comfortable even in freezing temperatures.

 Deer have an excellent talent for running, and they are a very active species.
 However, this changes drastically when they enter the cold winter season.
 They adapt their lifestyle to a slower pace, knowing the new shortage of food they will face.